death doula

 What Groundwork Actually Does

 When you develop groundwork for death, you are not inviting death to come more quickly.
-You are creating a space for your nervous system to have somewhere to land and be safe.
-Some of the phrases that support the newly created space are:
+You are carving out a space for your nervous system to have somewhere to land and be safe.
+Some of the phrases that support the space are:

 I have thought about this.